Cody Bellinger Player Props: Cubs vs. Pirates

 Cody Bellinger At The Plate

-- Bellinger has 10 doubles, a triple, seven home runs and 15 walks while hitting .260.
+- Bellinger is hitting .258 with 10 doubles, a triple, seven home runs and 15 walks.

-- Bellinger has driven home a run in 17 games this season (42.5%), including more than one RBI in 7.5% of his games and producing three or more of his team's runs on one occasion..
+- Bellinger has an RBI in 17 of 41 games this season, with multiple RBI in three of them.
+He has also driven in three or more of his team's runs in one contest.

-- In 25 of 40 games this year, he has scored, and six of those games included multiple runs.
+- In 61.0% of his games this season, he has scored at least once.
+And he's had six games with multiple runs (14.6%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.